swimos/swim/swim-system-js/swim-core-js/@swim/uri/README.md

 The `UriPort` class wraps a network port number, giving it a meaningful type, and a consistent set of methods.
 The `UriPort.undefined` static method returns the singleton undefined `UriPort` instance.
-The `UriPort.from` static method returns a cached `UriPort` instance with the given port number.
+The `UriPort.create` static method returns a cached `UriPort` instance with the given port number.
 And the `UriPort.parse` static method parses a URI port number.